fbpx

 October

 is available to undergraduate students who maintain full time status at an accredited, post secondary institution beginning in the fall of the year.
 Scholarship awards should be applied toward tuition, room, board, and books and range from $1,000 to $3,000.
-Deadline is October 8th.
+The deadline is October 15th.
 Read more here.

 November